 In order to remain true to this pledge, Pride of Place Weddings will:

-1. Donate 10% of its annual income to bail out funds and/or the Nashville chapter of Black Lives Matter.
+1. Donate 10% of its annual income to BIPOC-centered bail out funds, the Nashville chapter of Black Lives Matter, or another similar local organization focused on anti-racist work.
 These donations will be be made in annual installments each Spring, beginning Spring 2021, when we file our annual taxes.

 2. Never take part in a plantation wedding.
 Ever.
 This includes plantation-style weddings and weddings at venues that were never operational plantations but are intended to replicate a plantation.